 How to start using windows 11 in KVM ?

-The windows11 works perfectly fine with windows10 virtio drivers, and I have been using it for quite some time now, haven’t really had any issues with it.
-Since Windows 11 is not officially available for you to download, it will take some time for the qemu virtio driver to be made available for windows11.
-Anyways you should be good to go with the windows 10 virtio drivers.
+The windows11 works perfectly fine in KVM with virtio drivers, and I have been using it for quite some time now, haven’t really had any issues with it.